-The Company has in place a corporate governance policy that sets several mechanisms to ensure independent views and inputs are available to the Board, including in assessing the independence of the Directors, a requirement that the Board states its reasons if it determines that a proposed director is independent notwithstanding that the individual holds cross-directorships (i.e. where two or more directors sit on each other's board) or has significant links with other directors through involvement in other companies or bodies, and, in the case an Independent Non-Executive Director serves more than nine years, his/her further appointment is subject to a separate resolution to be approved by shareholders.
-The papers to shareholders accompanying that resolution should include the reasons why the Board believes he/she is still independent and should be re-elected.
-The Board also approved formal and transparent procedures for the selection and appointment of new directors, to enhance understanding and confidence in the process.
+The Company has in place a corporate governance policy that includes mechanisms to ensure independent views and inputs are available to the Board.
+That policy requires periodic assessment of the independence of the Directors, including a requirement that the Board states its reasons if it determines that a proposed director is independent notwithstanding that the individual holds cross-directorships (i.e. where two or more directors sit on each other's board) or has significant links with other directors through involvement in other companies or bodies, and, in the case an independent non-executive Director serves more than nine years, his/her further appointment is subject to a separate resolution to be approved by shareholders.
+The papers to shareholders accompanying any such resolution include the reasons why the Board believes he/she is still independent and should be re-elected.
+The Board has formal procedures for the selection and appointment of new directors.

 The Company has received from each of its independent non-executive Directors an annual confirmation of his/her independence pursuant to Rule 3.13 of the Listing Rules and considers that all the four independent non-executive Directors as at the date of this report, namely, Ms. Sze Wan Patricia Lam, Mr. Russell Francis Banham, Mr. Simon Meng and Mr. Chee Ming Liu are independent in accordance with the terms of the independence guidelines set out in Rule 3.13 of the Listing Rules.
 They are expressly identified as such in all corporate communications that disclose the names of the Directors of the Company.
-To ensure independent views and inputs are available to the Board, the Committee shall determine whether or not an Independent non-executive Director fulfils the tests of independence annually, by referring to the guidelines described in Rule 3.13 of the Listing Rules and other salient factors.
+To ensure independent views and inputs are available to the Board, the Nomination, Environmental, Social and Governance Committee shall determine whether or not an independent non-executive Director fulfils the tests of independence annually, by referring to the guidelines described in Rule 3.13 of the Listing Rules and other salient factors.
 To aid the determination by the Committee, every independent non-executive Director shall, on appointment, and subsequently on an annual basis, submit to the Committee a return in the form as provided as by the Committee on his/her independence.
 The Committee shall review the return and decide whether such Director shall continue to be considered independent.
 The Board and Board committees are provided with sufficient resources to obtain independent professional advisers under agreed procedures to properly discharge the above duties.